opendilab/treevalue/README.md

 ### External

 We provide an official treevalue-based-wrapper for numpy and torch called [DI-treetensor](https://github.com/opendilab/DI-treetensor) since the `treevalue` is often used with libraries like `numpy` and `torch`.
-It will actually be useful while working with AI fields.
+It will actually be helpful while working with AI fields.

 ## Speed Performance

-Here is the speed performance of all the operations in `FastTreeValue`, the following table is the performance comparison result with [dm-tree](https://github.com/deepmind/tree).
+Here is the speed performance of all the operations in `FastTreeValue`; the following table is the performance comparison result with [dm-tree](https://github.com/deepmind/tree).

 |                                                     |     flatten      |  flatten(with path)   |        mapping        |     mapping(with path)      |
 | --------------------------------------------------- | :--------------: | :-------------------: | :-------------------: | :-------------------------: |